nordeim/personal-portfolio-2/docs/prompts.md

 ---

+Awesome meticulous review, analysis and planning.
+Please keep up the good work. now, please meticulously review and update @README.md , @CLAUDE.md and @AGENTS.md to align with the latest code changes, issues fixed, gotchas to look out for, troubleshooting tips, lessons learnt, outstanding issues and recommendations.

+---

 Now, help me to meticulously research with extensive web searches how best to design and implement the app using the attached draft blueprint.
 Then meticulously plan to create a comprehensive `Project Requirements Document` in markdown format.
 I want to build a production-ready and enterprise-grade website.
 Meticulously research similar websites to propose a best-of-breed design with implementation details.

 ---